colgrave34/colgrave34.github.io/my_awesome_list.md

 So I thought, how about I made my own Awesome Lists.
 I have a lot of software tools I used every day, privacy focused or just good tools overall, mostly are open source.

 *These are not formal Awesome Lists* Just so you know.
-If you can't find what you're looking for, please use the search bar on top.
+If you can't find what you're looking for, consider use the search bar on top.

 &nbsp;
 - [Operating Systems](#operating-systems)